 In 2010, Ms. Keches won a U.S. Fulbright Scholarship to study with renowned harpist Alice Giles at the Australian National University School of Music, where she earned a Graduate Diploma with high distinction.
 While in Australia, she performed as a soloist at Canberra’s Llewellyn Hall and was also broadcast in recital on ArtSound FM.

 Ms. Keches graduated cum laude with a B.A. in art history from Harvard, where she continued her training with Elizabeth Morse.
-She now serves on the Board of Directors of the Harvard-Radcliffe Orchestra Foundation.
+She has served on the Board of Directors of the Harvard-Radcliffe Orchestra Foundation.
 A recipient of the Scovell Family Scholarship, Ms. Keches completed her M.M. at New England Conservatory, where she studied with Boston Symphony Orchestra harpist Jessica Zhou.